 Workers face mounting pressure to get their shots — or get fired

 As many companies impose COVID-19 vaccine mandates, employees who refuse to get jabbed are getting the ax.
-Employers in the health care and aviation industries this week dismissed hundreds of workers who declined to get inoculated.
+Employers in the health care and aviation industries have already dismissed thousands of workers who declined to get inoculated.

+This week, Northwell Health, the largest health care provider in New York, said it fired 1,400 employees, who make up less than 2% of its staff, for failing to get vaccinated against COVID-19.
+Both the company and the state of New York have vaccine mandates in place.
+New York requires its more than 650,000 hospital and nursing home workers be fully vaccinated against COVID-19 or else lose their jobs.

+After unvaccinated employees were dismissed, Northwell announced a 100% vaccination rate among its roughly 76,000 employees.

-By early last week, Novant had suspended without pay roughly 375 employees who it determined violated its policy and given them five days to comply or else be terminated.
-Over the following week, an additional 200 Novant employees rolled up their sleeves, according to the company.
+By the end of last month, Novant had suspended without pay roughly 375 employees who it determined violated its policy and given them five days to comply or else be terminated.
+An additional 200 Novant employees subsequently rolled up their sleeves, according to the company.

 "We are thrilled [that the] vast majority of team members gave @NovantHealth patients and visitors, as well as our team members, better protection regardless of where they are in our health system," Megan Rivers, the company's director of media relations, said on Twitter.